bluechristopher/ndp2026/README.md

 ## Deployment Guide (AWS EC2)

-This repository includes a production-grade automation script (`setup.sh`) designed to deploy this Flask application seamlessly onto an Ubuntu EC2 instance within the AWS Academy Learner Lab environment.
+This repository includesan automation script (`setup.sh`) designed to deploy this Flask application seamlessly onto an Ubuntu EC2 instance within the AWS Academy Learner Lab environment.

 ### Architectural Overview
 Instead of running a fragile development server, the deployment architecture is structured for production resiliency: